-CHAC applies a 60% pro-rata refund calculation for students who withdraw or are terminated from their training before completing the stated payment period.
+CHAC applies a 60% pro-rata refund calculation for students who withdraw or are terminated from their training before completing the stated enrollment period.
 Under a 60% pro-rata refund calculation, CHAC will retain only the percentage of charges proportional to the period of enrollment completed up to 60% or less by the student.

-After completing more than 60% of the payment period, CHAC will retain 100% of the charges for the payment period.
-The percentage of the payment period completed by the student is calculated by dividing the number of scheduled hours completed in the payment period as of the student's last date of attendance by the total number of hours for the payment periods of enrollment.
+After completing more than 60% of the enrollment period, CHAC will retain 100% of the charges for the enrollment period.
+The percentage of the enrollment period completed by the student is calculated by dividing the number of scheduled hours completed in the enrollment period as of the student's last date of attendance by the total number of hours for the period of enrollment.
 A refund is calculated using the following steps:

-- 1. Determine the institutional tuition charges for the payment period the student attended. - 2.
-Determine the tuition percentage (%) earned in the payment period multiplying scheduled hours completed as of the student's last date of attendance divided by total hours in the payment period. - 3.
-The earned tuition in the payment period is calculated by multiplying the tuition charges in the payment period (step 1) by the tuition percentage earned (calculated in step 2), and then add costs for non-institutional charges if any.
+- 1. Determine the institutional tuition charges for the enrollment period the student attended. - 2.
+Determine the tuition percentage (%) earned in the enrollment period multiplying scheduled hours completed as of the student's last date of attendance divided by total hours in the enrollment period. - 3.
+The earned tuition in the enrollment period is calculated by multiplying the tuition charges in the enrollment period (step 1)

+by the tuition percentage earned (calculated in step 2), and then add costs for non-institutional charges if any.

 The refund will be any amount in excess of the total earned tuition (calculated in step 3) against the total payment paid to the School.
 The amount not paid by the student for the total institutional charges is the amount the student owes to the School.
 If the amount that you have paid is more than the amount that you owe for the time you attended, then a refund will be made within 45 days of the date of determination of your withdrawal/termination.
 If the amount that you owe is more than the amount that you have already paid, then you will have to make arrangements to pay the balance.

-Refund Example
+Example

-The student completed 60% or less of the payment period: A student enrolled in a 800 hour program but was terminated after completing 160 clock hours.
+The student completed 60% or less of the enrollment period: A student enrolled in a 800 hour program but was terminated after completing 160 clock hours.
 The student paid \$5,000 as of the withdrawal date (charges listed below):

-Tuition: \$16700.00

-Registration Fee \$ 100.00
+Tuition: \$16700.00 Registration Fee \$ 100.00 STRF \$ 42.50 Books \$ 320.00 Misc/Other \$ 245.00

-STRF \$ 8.50

-Books \$ 320.00

-Misc.
-Other \$ 245.00

-(a) Tuition charge in the payment period is 8,686.75 (16700/2 + 100/2 + 8.50/2 + 320/2 + 245/2)

-(b) Tuition percentage (%) earned is 40% (Scheduled completed hour 160 hours divided by 400 clock hours in the payment period

-(c) Earned tuition in the payment period is \$3474.70 (8686.75 40%).
-Refund amount is \$1,525.30 (5000-3474.70)
+- (a) Tuition charge in the period of enrollment is \$17,407.50 is (16700+100+42.50+320+245) - (b) Tuition percentage (%) earned is 20% (scheduled completed hour 160 hours divided by 800 hours in the period of enrollment) - (c) Earned tuition in the period of enrollment is 3,340.00 (16700 20%) and add fees/books/Misc./other of 707.50.
+The refund amount is 952.50 (5000-3340-707.50).